pncsoares/search-algorithms/README.md

 This repository aims to demonstrate search algorithms in multiple languages.

-# Which types of earch algorithms exists?
+# Which types of search algorithms exists?

 ## With code examples